faylward/bioinformatics_tutorials/6_Pangenomics/Pangenomics.md

 >wc -l fasta/OrthoFinder/Results_Mar27/Orthogroups/Orthogroups.GeneCount.tsv

 Now we can start looking through the Orthogroups.GeneCount.tsv file to get some idea of what the pan-genome looks like.
 This will tell us how many proteins are shared between different genomes, and how many unique proteins each genome has.
+We can inspect this file manually, and also plot a heatmap by loading it into R.

+>y <- as.matrix(read.table(file="pangenomics_tutorial/fasta/OrthoFinder/Results_Apr03/Orthogroups/Orthogroups.GeneCount.tsv", header=T, row.names=1, sep="\t"))

+Now we have disignated "y" as a data.frame.
+The last column includes the total number of genes within an orthogroup, which we want to exclude when plotting a heatmap.
+So we can subset with:

+> w <- y[1:10,1:5]

+And then plot the heatmap with:

+>heatmap(w)

 The big matrix of genes that orthofinder produces does not include the singleton genes (i.e., those found in only one genome), so I wrote a small python script to make a file that we can use.